cyrilcode/cyrilcode.com/tutorial.md

 Cyril is a self-contained program that can run from any location.
 Once downloaded, Cyril is comprised of an application, and a 'data' folder containing code and assets.

 When you run Cyril it will start in full-screen mode by default.
-To switch windowed mode press `COMMAND + w`, and to go back to full-screen press `COMMAND + f`.
+To toggle between windowed and full-screen mode, press `COMMAND + f`.
+While in windowed mode you can drag and move the window to any size.

 ### Cyril workspaces
 Cyril contains nine workspaces to write code into, accessible by hitting `COMMAND + [1,2,3]`,